 Competition among peers in school is common.
 Students usually indulge in healthy competition in academics, sports, and extracurricular activities.
-Competition is good and healthy as long as it only encourages them to perform better and improve their grades.
-But if it gives rise to negative feelings like jealousy and resentment, it just adds to the current academic stress.
+Competition is good and healthy as long as it only encourages them to perform better, improve their grades, and prepare them for the future.
+But if it gives rise to negative feelings like jealousy and resentment, it just adds to academic stress.

-A common complaint that your teens make is that they “don’t have time” for anything.
-There is never enough time for breakfast, for school work, or household chores.
+A common complaint your teens make is that their workload prevents them from having time for anything.
+There is never enough time for breakfast, schoolwork, or household chores.
 Poor time management is yet another cause of stress among teens.
-They get easily distracted by technology and media, which eats up most of their time.
-Before they realize, they are left with little time to finish what needs to be done.
+They get easily distracted by technology and social media, which eats up most of their time.
+Before they realize it, they are left with little time to finish what needs to be done.
 The result – a stressed-out teenager.

 7 Tips For Teens To Deal With Stress

 There is no point in stressing about the “stress” that your teenager undergoes.
 Help your teendeal with stress with these simple solutions.

-Between schoolwork, social life, and home, adolescents have little time to get proper sleep.
-They tend to stay up late at night and get out of the house very early.
-Relaxation is necessary to de-stress.
+Adolescents have little time to get proper sleep between schoolwork, social life, and home.
+They tend to stay up late at night and leave the house very early, which causes sleep deprivation.
+Hence, relaxation is necessary to de-stress.
 When the body is relaxed, the mind also relaxes and rejuvenates.
 A full night’s sleep can help your teenager deal with stress better.
 Short naps in between tasks can also reduce stress.

 2. Physical activity

 Physical activity is one of the best stress relievers in teenagers.
 Nothing beats stress like a run.
 When you are stressed, go for a walk or just hit the gym – you’ll feel better afterward.
 Encourage your teenagers to exercise or take up a sport to keep their body and the mind healthy to beat stress.

 3. Healthy diet